5/6/2025

 Analyst, CIBC

-Hi, thanks Rod and team.
-Maybe my first question is on Cripple Creek and Victor here.
+Hi, thanks, Rod and team.
+Maybe my first question is on Crippled Creek and Victor here.
 Congrats on closing the deal.
-I know you kind of touched on it, but I'm just wondering, you know, what's the next steps in terms of what you can show us, what you can do at Cripple Creek and Victor.
+I know we kind of touched on it, but I'm just wondering, you know, what's the next steps in terms of what you can show us, what you can do at Crippled Creek and Victor?
 I know you're going to spend the next 12 months in terms of a new life of mine plan, but as you mentioned, it's increased more than 80% in terms of reserves to 2.4 million ounces.
-I'm just wondering how, you know, between now and the next 12 months, how we can use some of this information that's been given to us in terms of how we can optimise the model that we built into your validation.
+I'm just wondering how, you know, between now and the next 12 months, how we can use some of this information that's been given to us in terms of how we can optimize the model that, that, uh, we've built into your evaluation.

 speaker